jessiepelosi/GOGetter/README.md

 # GOGetter

-Scripts for the GOgetter pipeline.
+Scripts for the GOgetter pipeline, a set of python and bash scripts to summarize and visualize GOSlim terms in of one or more sets of genes.
 If you use this pipeline, please cite the following paper:

 Sessa, E.B., R. Masalia, N. Arrigo, M.S.
 Barker, and J.A.
 Pelosi.
 GOgetter: A pipeline for summarizing and visualizing GOSlim annotations for plant genetic data.